Hargreaves Lansdown hit by slowdown in new business

 LONDON British investment platform Hargreaves Lansdown pulled in new money at a slower rate in the past three months as geopolitical strife and weak economic data caused stock market uncertainty, it said on Tuesday.

-Shares in the company fell to an 18-month low and it was the second-biggest faller on Britain's benchmark FTSE 100 .FTSE index at around midday.

-The company - through which retail investors can access hundreds of products such as stocks and bonds - attracted just under 1 billion pounds of net new money in the three months to the end of September, compared with almost 1.3 billion pounds in the previous quarter.
+The company - through which retail investors can access a range of mutual funds - attracted just under 1 billion pounds ($1.6 billion) of net new money in the three months to the end of September, compared with almost 1.3 billion pounds in the previous quarter.

 "Potential stock market gains are a key incentive for retail investors to act and have not been present this quarter, as markets have reflected uncertainty regarding the Scottish referendum, concern over Middle East and Ukrainian conflicts and unfavourable euro zone economic data," said Chief Executive Ian Gorham.